 It’s generally recommended that if you want to introduce sleep training to your baby, that you do it when they're around four or six months old.

 Sleep training isn’t suitable for newborns or any little ones under the age of four months old.
-Night wakings are important for newborns nutritional and developmental needs, and their cries should never be ignored.
+Night wakings are important for a newborn's nutritional and developmental needs, and their cries should never be ignored.

 It's also good to note that sleep training requires your commitment too, so make sure that you're ready before you begin and that you don’t have anything that might disrupt the training coming in the near future, such as an event or a trip away from home.